oserve/PyNMR/README.md

 I believe this could help a lot in the tedious process of determining whether the constraints extracted from the nmr spectrum make sens or not.

-The plugins offers the following possibilities :
+Additional Possibilities :
+---
+- Import popular data format [CNS](http://cns-online.org) or [CYANA](http://www.cyana.org)
+- Command line and GUI
+- Download NMR restraints file from the [PDB](http://www.rcsb.org/pdb/home/home.do)

-- Method of distance calculation (ambiguous restraints)
+- Choose method of distance calculation between atoms (in case of ambiguous restraints)
 - Colors and size of NOE representations
-- Import popular data format [CNS](http://cns-online.org) or [CYANA](http://www.cyana.org)
-- Command line and GUI (using Tk)
-- Download restraints file from pdb.org

-This plugin actually works quite well, although some work is remaining.

 Installation :
 ------------